-BIO Submits Brief of Amicus Curiae in Wi-Fi One, LLC v.
+BIO Submits Amicus Brief in Wi-Fi One, LLC v.
 Broadcom Corporation (U.S. Court of Appeals for the Federal Circuit)

-Patents have faced daunting odds in America Invents Act proceedings.
-According to the most recent available statistics, 63 percent of petitions to institute review in these proceedings are granted.
-Of patents that reach a final written decision after institution, over 80 percent have had at least some claims cancelled.
-Of those decisions from which appeals are taken and heard, over 90 percent are affirmed.
-AIA petitions have therefore been consistently popular with petitioners, with 5,656 filed in their first four years of existence.
-Biopharmaceutical patents are becoming an increasingly common target of petitions.
+Patents have faced daunting odds in America Invents Act (AIA) proceedings.
 The share of AIA petitions challenging biopharmaceutical patent claims has risen from 6 percent in 2014, to 9 percent in 2015, to 13 percent in 2016.
-Such petitions targeting biopharma patents are increasingly brought, not by fellow biopharma concerns who wish to compete, but by third parties such as hedge funds making market wagers by challenging a patent in an AIA petition while shorting the patent owner’s (or licensee’s) stock.
+Such petitions targeting biopharma patents are increasingly brought not by fellow biopharma companies who want to compete, but by third parties such as hedge funds making market wagers by challenging a patent in an AIA petition while shorting the patent owner’s (or licensee’s) stock.

-The majority opinion in the now-vacated panel decision in the present case would have left in place and extended a broad ban on judicial review of the PTO’s exercise of its authority to institute review of issued patent claims in AIA proceedings.
-This Court’s doctrine regarding preclusion of judicial review of such questions has led to continuing confusion among BIO’s members (as well as other members of the public) regarding which matters this Court can review on appeal from a final decision by the Board.
-Given the importance of patents to BIO’s members and biopharmaceutical innovation, and the increasingly grave significance of AIA challenges to their patents, BIO’s members have a strong interest in ensuring appropriate judicial review is available to ensure that the PTO’s Patent Trial and Appeal Board acts consistently and predictably within its statutory and regulatory authority.
+Given the importance of patents to BIO’s members and biopharmaceutical innovation, and the increasingly grave significance of AIA challenges to their patents, BIO members have a strong interest in ensuring appropriate judicial review is available to ensure that the PTO’s Patent Trial and Appeal Board acts consistently and predictably within its statutory and regulatory authority.